-This discussion and analysis of financial position and results of operation is prepared as at January 25, 2013 and should be read in conjunction with the audited consolidated financial statements for the years ended September 30, 2012 and 2011 of Tinka Resources Limited (the "Company" or "Tinka").
-The Company adopted International Financial Reporting Standards ("IFRS") and the following disclosure and associated financial statements are presented in accordance with IFRS.
-All comparative information provided is in accordance with IFRS.
+This discussion and analysis of financial position and results of operation is prepared as at May 16, 2013 and should be read in conjunction with the unaudited condensed consolidated interim financial statements and the accompanying notes for the six months ended March 31, 2013 of Tinka Resources Limited (the "Company" or "Tinka").
+The Company has adopted International Financial Reporting Standards ("IFRS") and the following disclosure and associated financial statements are presented in accordance with IFRS.
 Except as otherwise disclosed, all dollar figures included therein and in the following management discussion and analysis ("MD&A") are quoted in Canadian dollars.
-Additional information relevant to the Company's activities, can be found on SEDAR at www.sedar.com .
+Additional information relevant to the Company can be found on the SEDAR website at www.sedar.com.